Get Started With ID Capture

 You must await the returned promise as shown to be able to continue.

-Optionally you can also subscribe for the loading status of the library by simply attach a listener like this
+You can also just subscribe for the loading status of the library by simply attaching a listener like this:

 // updateUI(info.percentage, info.loadedBytes)